posmikdc/econ21020/README.md

 The midterm and final exams are available on [Canvas]().
 Please refer to the syllabus for the exam dates.

-## Final Project

-The final project is available on [Canvas]().
-Please refer to the syllabus for the project due date.

 ## Resources

-I recommend the following resources are available for the course:
+Outside of the recommended material, I recommend the following resources:

 - [Wooldridge, J. M. (2019).
 Introductory econometrics: A modern approach.
 Cengage Learning.](https://www.cengage.com/c/introductory-econometrics-a-modern-approach-7e-wooldridge)